github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 After using either the BFG tool or `git filter-repo` to remove the sensitive data and pushing your changes to {% data variables.product.product_name %}, you must take a few more steps to fully remove the data from {% data variables.product.product_name %}.

-1. Contact {% data variables.contact.contact_support %}, asking them to remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %}.
+1. A repository or organization administrator must contact {% data variables.contact.contact_support %}, asking them to remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %}.
 Please provide the name of the repository and/or a link to the commit you need removed.{% ifversion ghes %} For more information about how site administrators can remove unreachable Git objects, see "[Command line utilities](/admin/configuration/configuring-your-enterprise/command-line-utilities#ghe-repo-gc)."{% endif %}

 2. Tell your collaborators to [rebase](https://git-scm.com/book/en/Git-Branching-Rebasing), *not* merge, any branches they created off of your old (tainted) repository history.
 One merge commit could reintroduce some or all of the tainted history that you just went to the trouble of purging.